MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/how-conversation-ai-get-started.md

 Prompts are text pieces used to create conversational experiences, such as starting conversations, asking questions, and generating responses.
 They simplify the process of creating engaging interactions.
 A new object-based prompt system divides prompts into sections, each with its own token budget, which can either be a fixed set or proportional to the remaining tokens.
 You can generate prompts for both the Text Completion and Chat Completion style APIs.

-The following are a few guidelines to create prompts:
+To create effective prompts, follow these guidelines:

 * Provide instructions, examples, or both.
-* Provide quality data.
-Ensure that there are enough examples and proofread your examples.
-The model is smart enough to see through basic spelling mistakes and give you a response, but it also might assume that the input is intentional, and it might affect the response.
+* Ensure quality data with enough examples and proofread them.
+While the model can identify spelling errors, it might assume intentionality in spelling mistakes, affecting responses.
-* Check your prompt settings.
-The temperature and top_p settings control how deterministic the model is in generating a response.
-A higher value such as 0.8 makes the output random, while a lower value such as 0.2 makes the output focused and deterministic.
+* Adjust prompt settings using `temperature` and `top_p` to control the model's response.
+Higher temperature such as 0.8 makes output random, while lower such as 0.2 makes it focused and deterministic.

-Create a folder called prompts and define your prompts in the folder.
-When the user interacts with the bot by entering a text prompt, the bot responds with a text completion.
+Create a folder called prompts and define your prompts there.
+When the user interacts with the bot using a text prompt, it responds with a text completion.
+Create the following files in the prompts folder:

 * `skprompt.txt`: Contains the prompts text and supports template variables and functions.
-Define all your text prompts in the `skprompt.txt` file.

-* `config.json`: Contains the prompt model settings.
-Provide the right configuration to ensure bot responses are aligned with your requirement.
+* `config.json`: Contains the prompt model settings that ensure bot responses align with your requirements

    [Sample code reference](https://github.com/microsoft/teams-ai/blob/main/js/samples/03.ai-concepts/c.actionMapping-lightBot/src/prompts/tools/config.json)